 Sample Images – 10% Power

 These sample images are all shot on the Nikon Z6 with the Z 50mm f1.8 and colored with my Core Presets.
 For these night shots, I shot with the cloudy white balance which gives me very orange and yellow photos under this lighting, and I also under-exposed by about 1 stop.
-I used the Nikon Standard Profile since it has a nice blend to the colors compared to Adobe Color or Adobe Standard which feels a little harsh at times.
+I used the Nikon Standard Profile since it adds a nice blend to the colors compared to Adobe Color or Adobe Standard which feels a little harsh at times.
 On top of that, I layered my presets and did very little editing other than that.